 - Nine Common Elements of Universal Design for Learning in Higher Education [pdf]

 - Affordable Learning Solutions (ALS) and UDL workshop in June, 2012 at SJSU.
-UDL slides [pdf], handouts and resources are available for viewing.
+UDL slides [pdf] are available for viewing.

 Other UDL Related Resources:

 - Center for Applied Special Technology (CAST) - a nonprofit research and development organization founded in 1984 with the goal to expand learning opportunities for all individuals through UDL